DehkiaSK/LeetCode_Problems/README.md

 This repository was created to document my progress in solving LeetCode problems.
 C# was my choice of programming language for this endeavor.
-Also, besides my own original answers, I learned, practiced, and included the optimized and best-practice solutions as well.
+Also, besides my own original answers, I tried to include the optimized and best-practice solutions as well.